cenodude/CrossWatch/README.md

   <sub>At minimum, read the <a href="https://github.com/cenodude/CrossWatch/wiki/Best-Practices"><strong>Best Practices</strong></a> page before enabling two-way sync or server→server writes.</sub>
 </p>

-**CrossWatch** is a lightweight synchronization engine that keeps your **Plex, Jellyfin, Emby, Simkl, Trakt and Mdblist** in sync.
+**CrossWatch** is a  synchronization engine that keeps your **Plex, Jellyfin, Emby, SIMKL, Trakt and MDBlist** in sync.
 It runs locally with a clean web UI to link accounts, configure sync pairs, run them manually or on schedule, and track stats/history.
+CW also includes its own tracker, so you can keep your data safe with snapshots.
 It supports **movies** and **shows/episodes**.
 Currently no Anime support, perhaps in the future.

 ## Why is CrossWatch different? (in a nutshell)
 - One brain for all your media syncs.